Hydrogen Production and Uses

 * On the basis of 5.18 kWh/kg ammonia, quantities may be quoted in GWh, PWh, etc.

-Most ammonia today is used for agricultural fertilisers.
+Most ammonia today is used for agricultural fertilizers.
 Some is used (as ammonium nitrate, with diesel fuel) for mining explosives.
 It may also be burned as transport fuel or cracked to yield hyrogen as fuel.

 According to Norman Borlaug, 1970 Nobel laureate and 'grandfather of the green revolution', organic nitrogen in the world's soils is only sufficient to feed one-third of today's population.
 The rest must come from inorganic additions.
 Most of the world's nitrogen fertilizers are made using the Haber process (see below), combining hydrogen with abundant atmospheric nitrogen.
-The resulting ammonia is then oxidised to nitrates.
+The resulting ammonia is then oxidized to nitrates.

 The Haber process